Cops were sent to Maine gunman’s home weeks before massacres amid concern he ‘is going to snap and commit a mass shooting’ – KION546

 Parking lot threats

-Soon after the man – Robert Card – was identified as the suspect, his mental health struggles were also reported.
+Soon after Card was identified as the suspect, his mental health struggles were also reported.

 According to information apparently supplied to Sagadahoc County Sheriff’s Office by the Maine National Guard, the man spent 14 days at a psychiatric hospital in July before being released.